two10degrees/AzureScaleMe/README.markdown

 ### QueueMetricProvider

- - *StorageConnectionString* The connection string to use to locate the queue to be monitored. (i.e. "UseDevelopmentStorage=true")
+ - _StorageConnectionString_ The connection string to use to locate the queue to be monitored. (i.e. "UseDevelopmentStorage=true")
- - *QueueName* The name of thr queue to be monitored. (i.e. "foo")
+ - _QueueName_ The name of the queue to be monitored. (i.e. "foo")
- - *MaxValue* The maximum acceptable length of a queue.
+ - _MaxValue_ The maximum acceptable length of a queue.
 A value greater than this will signal a scale up. (i.e. 100)
- - *MinValue* The minimum acceptable length of a queue.
+ - _MinValue_ The minimum acceptable length of a queue.
 A value smaller than this will signal a scale down. (i.e. 5)
- - *MaxThresholdWait* The number of minutes for which the queue should be out of the acceptable range before a scale is triggered. (i.e. 2)
+ - _MaxThresholdWait_ The number of minutes for which the queue should be out of the acceptable range before a scale is triggered. (i.e. 2)